-◆Prerequisite: Introduction to Agriculture & Foundations of Animal and Plant Science
+Prerequisite: Introduction to Agriculture

-Advanced Animal Science is an agricultural education course that is an advanced study in large domestic animal production, management, marketing, nutrition, breeding, production records, selection, animal health, waste management, and biotechnology.
+Advanced Animal Science is an advanced study in large domestic animal production, management, marketing, nutrition, breeding, production records, selection, animal health, waste management, and biotechnology.
+Students taking the course for Dual Credit must meet the following GPA requirements: Sophomores enrolling in this course must have a cumulative GPA of 3.0 and Juniors and Seniors must have a cumulative GPA of 2.5.
 Students will be encouraged to continue participation in the FFA chapter as well as expand their current SAE program and maintain a student record book.
-Dual Credit Available.